peteroupc/peteroupc.github.io/random.md

 If a cryptographic RNG implementation uses a PRNG, the following requirements apply:

 1. The PRNG's _state length_ MUST be at least 128 bits and SHOULD be at least 256 bits.
-The _security strength_ used by the RNG MUST be at least 112 bits, SHOULD be at least 128 bits, and MAY equal the PRNG's _state length_.
+The _security strength_ used by the RNG MUST be at least 112 bits, SHOULD be at least 128 bits, and is less than or equal to the PRNG's _state length_.

 2. Before an instance of the RNG generates a random number, it MUST have been initialized ("seeded") with a seed defined as follows.
 The seed&mdash;
     - MUST have as many bits as the PRNG's _state length_,